benlue/newsql/README.md

 <a name="sqlTemplate"></a>
 ### sqlTemplate(tbName)
-Given a table name, this function will return a SQL template which can be used to effectively build SQL statements.
-This [document](https://github.com/benlue/soar#dynamicSQL) explains how to use SQL templates to compose SQL statements.
+Given a table name, this function will return a SQL template which can be used to build and reuse SQL statements.
+This [document](https://github.com/benlue/soar#dynamicSQL) explains in detail how to use SQL templates to compose SQL statements.

+Basically, you create a SQL template and then add columns (document fields) that need to be retrieved.
+You can also add query conditions.
+Compared with SQL statements, SQL templates are easier to analyize and manipulate programmatically.
+It's also much easier to reuse SQL templates.

+Below is an example showing how to construct a SQL template:

+    var  stemp = newsql.sqlTemplate('Person');

+    stemp.column(['Person_id', 'name', 'address'])
+         .filter( {name: 'Person_id', op: '='] )
+         .value();

 <a name="transactions"></a>
 ## How to do transactions